maxplanck-ie/snakepipes/docs/content/workflows/ChIPseq.rst

 ------------------

 The DNA mapping pipeline generates output that is fully compatible with the ChIPseq pipeline input requirements!
-When running the ChIPseq pipeline, please specify the output directory of DNAmapping pipeline as the working directory (``-w``).
+When running the ChIPseq pipeline, please specify the output directory of DNAmapping pipeline as the working directory (``-d``).

 Alternatively, bam files can be used as input to the ChIPseq worklow.
 The folder containing bam files can be passed with the `--fromBAM` parameter.
 Bam file extention can be specified with `--bamExt`.
-Working directory specified with `-w` will be used as output folder.
+Working directory specified with `-d` will be used as output folder.
+Running the ChiPseq workflow in 'allelic-whatshap' mode only works with passing the full output of the DNAmapping pipeline with `-d` and not with `--fromBAM`.

 Sample configuration